RInteger/SellerEComUI/README.md

   npm install -g webpack

-4. Go to the folder which has package.json in the Windows console and run the following cmd npm install
+4. Go to the folder which has package.json in the Windows console and run the  cmd -

+  npm install

 5. After all the packages get installed run the following command